 They provide a software called BlockBuilder to actually build the web pages with a drag-and-drop interface.
 But what really made the service valuable was all the tools they provide like Brainstorm It to find keyword ideas, the forums, WordTracker credits, Socialize It - all kinds of tools and plugins.
 And all this for $30 a month (less if you pay annually).
 This also includes hosting and domain name registration.

 You can also build a WordPress with your own host.
 SiteSell now offers a service called bizExpress for WordPress sites.
 This offers access to all of Solo Build It's services for those wanting to use WordPress and use their own host.

 In fact if I was building a new site now, I would use bizExpress along with a reputable host like HostGator who offers website hosting starting at less than $4 a month.
 In my opinion HostGator is one of the best and most affordable website hosting services for WordPress.

 This was one of the biggest challenges of making money from a website - getting traffic.
 I attribute the keyword Brainstormer tool to helping our webpages rank well in search results.
 I also used article marketing to build traffic.
 While this was a perfectly legitimate way of building traffic up until last year, the last two years search engines have gotten much smarter.
 When Google updated their search algorithm it seemed to devalue links from article sites.
 That hurt us for a while, like it did many small sites.
 But we’ve since seen our traffic recover through efforts to concentrate on the content of the site and not resort to any gimmicks to build traffic.

-If you would like to learn more on building an ecommerce website, you can find more on Site Build It here.
+If you would like to learn more on building an ecommerce website, you can find more on Solo Build It here.
 I can't argue with the results.